Canada - Nigeria Relations

 Canada in Nigeria

-Canada and Nigeria established diplomatic relations at Nigeria’s independence in 1962.
+Canada and Nigeria established diplomatic relations in 1962, shortly after Nigeria’s independence in 1960.

 Since 2004, Canada has an Honorary Consul in Port Harcourt.